Hammad-idrees/Hammad-idrees/README.md

 **Software Engineer** experienced with full-stack development, AI integration, and backend engineering.

 - 🏗️ Engineer and deliver scalable **full-stack web & mobile applications** from architecture to production deployment
-- 🧠 Develop and deploy robust **Machine Learning & AI systems**, including data pipelines, model optimization, and production integration
+- 🧠 Work on Machine Learning and Generative AI models such as GANs and Transformers, focusing on data preprocessing, training, and model optimization.
 - ⚙️ Design **high-performance distributed systems** focused on scalability, reliability, and clean software architecture
 - 🔧 Work across the entire engineering stack — **frontend, backend, cloud infrastructure, and DevOps workflows**
 - 🧩 Passionate about solving **complex engineering challenges** in system design, optimization, and large-scale application development